Chinese users play cat-and-mouse with censors amid protests

 Twitter didn’t respond to a request for comment.
 It hasn’t answered media inquiries since billionaire Elon Musk took over the platform in late October and cut back much of its workforce, including many of those tasked with moderating spam and other content.
 Musk often tweets about how he’s enacting or enforcing new Twitter content rules but hasn’t commented on the recent protests in China.

-AP Business Writer Kelvin Chan in London and AP Technology Writer Matt O’Brien in Providence, Rhode Island contributed to this story.
+AP Business Writer Kelvin Chan in London and AP Technology Writer Matt O’Brien in Providence, Rhode Island, contributed to this story.

-This story has been corrected to reflect the day of the Urumqi fire was Thursday, Nov.
+This story corrects that the Urumqi fire was on Thursday, Nov.
 24, not Friday.